Mohammad Tabrani: Career

 Tabrani organized a political party in September 1930, the Partai Rakjat Indonesia (Indonesian People's Party) which advocated collaboration with Dutch authorities and called for parliamentary pursuits of Indonesian independence, though it did not gain much traction.
 He also started a political magazine titled Revue Politik, before later on joining the newspaper Pemandangan as its editor.
 After the Soetardjo Petition of 1936 was submitted to the Volksraad, Tabrani (as Pemandangan's editor at the time) was an enthusiastic supporter, and he successfully campaigned for the creation of a committee to implement the petition.

 Tabrani then participated in the first congress of the Indonesian Journalists' Union (Persatoean Djoernalis Indonesia/Perdi) in 1934, when he spoke on "Journalism and the movement and the public interest."
 Tabrani was later elected as chairman of that organization in 1938, and reelected in 1939.
 During his presidency and time at Pemandangan, the Second World War erupted in Europe, and immediately after the Dutch capitulation the Dutch police banned Pemandangan for an article published on it.
 There was also a public affair with Volksraad member Mohammad Husni Thamrin, who questioned Pemandangan's coverage of the war.
 Eventually, Tabrani resigned his Perdi presidency in 1940.
 In June 1940, Tabrani attacked Thamrin through an editorial, accusing Thamrin of not securing the release of Amir Sjarifuddin.
 Tabrani later entered service of the colonial government, heading the data section of the war propaganda department.

 Following the Japanese invasion and the ensuing occupation, Tabrani for some time worked as an editor of the Tjahaja newspaper based in Bandung.
 He was at some point during the occupation imprisoned and was tortured, crippling his leg.
 After his release, he became chief editor of the Japanese-sponsored newspaper Indonesia Merdeka.

 During the Indonesian National Revolution, Tabrani acted as secretary of the war and political prisoners committee.
 After Indonesia's independence, he for some time managed the PNI-owned Suluh Indonesia newspaper.
 In 1973, after some convincing from former Jakarta mayor Sudiro, he published his memoir of the First Youth Congress.
 He died on 12 January 1984.

 Legacy

 Tabrani is often credited with the creation of the Indonesian language, and the Language Development Agency of the Ministry of Education of Culture proposed in 2019 that Tabrani be made a National Hero of Indonesia.
 His grave in the Tanah Kusir Cemetery in Jakarta is a memorial site dedicated to his work.
+On 10 November 2023, Joko Widodo awarded the title of National Hero to Tabrani.